Dog Bite Attorneys in Texas

 However, sometimes animals, in particular, dogs, can turn vicious or attack a person without warning.
-Children are at the highest risk of being bitten by dogs (boys more than girls), and unrestrained dogs outside an owner’s property and off-leash account for one-third of all dog bites.
+Children are at the highest risk of being bitten by dogs (boys more than girls), and unrestrained, unleashed dogs outside an owner’s property account for one-third of all dog bites.

 What to Do If Bitten by Another Person’s Dog